-The more loose items you have in your hand’s, the more free items you need to keep track of.
-Wear a backpack and with one hand rolling the carry-on bag that leaves one hand free to hold the boarding pass/passport, the escalator handrail or your cup of tea.
+The more loose items you have in your hand, the more items you need to keep track of.
+One of my favourite traveller tips is to have all your belongings in your backpack and with roll your carry-on bag with one hand and keep your other hand free to hold your boarding pass/passport, the escalator handrail or your cup of tea.

 12. Find your gate